-January - March 2007 Update: Wilbur Smith Associates has been chosen as the consultant for this project.
+April - June 2007 Update: Wilbur Smith Associates was selected as the consultant for this project.
 A "not to exceed" contract was approved by the Board of County Commissioners.
-FHWA and FDOT have reviewed and approved the Scope of Services and the contract documents have been completed.
-A kick-off meeting will be scheduled for sometime the first few weeks in May, with invitations extended to FDOT and FHWA.
+FHWA and FDOT have reviewed and approved the scope of services and the contract documents have been completed.
+A kick-off meeting was held with all project partners and several alternatives were discussed.
+Presentations were being made to various elected officials and project focus groups were being planned.